Vices & Virtues: Critical reception

-Vices & Virtues tour
+Vices and Virtues tour

 In support of the record, Panic! at the Disco announced multiple tours.
 Dubbed thus far as "An Intimate Evening with Panic! at the Disco", the short North American tour ran from January 23 to April 4, 2011.
 A full-fledged European tour took place May 2–17, 2011.
 Panic! had another tour of North America from May 20 to June 30, 2011.
 Continuing the album's theme of getting back to their roots, the tour took them back to the small stages they first played during their A Fever You Can't Sweat Out era.
 Joining them for the jaunt were to be their labelmates fun., with Foxy Shazam and Funeral Party splitting duties as the third act on the bill.

 The tour sported the same electric, over-the-top theatricality the band was known for during the Fever era.
 "I really miss wearing costumes and makeup," Urie told Spin.
 "I love throwing a big production.
 I've recently been reading about Tesla coils and I'm trying to figure out how I can get one that sits on the stage and shoots sparks without hurting anybody."